 Every payment system has its flaws, unintended effects and costs.
 This includes a single payer system.
 Both providers and patients learn to game the system or leave.
-We have only to look at the U.K. National Health Service to see that health care costs continue to go up and health care outcomes lag, with quality concerns as well.
+We have only to look at the U.K. National Health Service to see that health care outcomes lag, with quality concerns as well.
 But for many other reasons-essential health care access, for example-nationalized health care in the U.K. is broadly supported.
 That may well be facilitated by a tax-based financing system that eliminates the need for consumers to regularly decide on the value of health care services.